kjwilder/accurate-sums/README.md

 - The `modified_deflation` function aimplements the algorithm described by I.
   J. Anderson.
 It is slower than `condensed_summation` but handles cancellation.
 It is difficult to do better than this algorithm without increasing the precision.
-I modified The part of the algorithm that handles potentially infinite loops as the algorithm in the paper did not always work in my tests.
+I modified the part of the algorithm that handles potentially infinite loops as the algorithm in the paper did not always work in my tests.
 I believe my correction may not handle some edge cases but have not found any (nor tried hard to find them).
+- The three test files provide the results of applying the above two algorithms and ordinary addition to various sequence of numbers.
+The differences in the results demonstrate how the various strategies handle round-off and cancellation errors.